OpenDSA/OpenDSA-stable/RST/en/Glossary.rst

       For this idea to work, the next block of data to be processed must be known or predicted with reasonable accuracy.

+   double hashing
+      A :term:`collision resolution` method.
+A second hash function is used to generate a value :math:`c` on the key.
+      That value is then used by this key as the step size in :term:`linear probing by steps`.
+      Since different keys use different step sizes (as generated by the second hash function), this process avoids the clustering caused by standard linear probing by steps.

    doubly linked list
       A :term:`linked list` implementation variant where each list node contains access pointers to both the previous element and